-- 24 graduate course credit hours and 6 research credit hours from a Master's degree can be applied toward the Ph.D. plan of study if approved by the student's Graduate Committee. - Additional requirements may be required by any 'umbrella' interdisciplinary program with which a student might be aligned (eg. ESE, PULSe). - 7.
+- 24 graduate course credit hours and 6 credit hours of research from a Master's degree can be applied toward the Ph.D. plan of study if approved by the student's advisory committee. - Additional requirements may be required by any 'umbrella' interdisciplinary program with which a student might be aligned (eg. ESE, PULSe).

+- The ePOS is approved by your Advisory Committee, the Graduate Program Coordinator, the Agronomy Graduate Chair and the Graduate School.
+You will be notified after approval. - 7.
 Preparation of a Thesis Proposal.
 Ph.D. students are expected to prepare a thesis proposal of at least 10 pages.
 It should be developed in consultation with the advisor and should include the following: brief review of pertinent literature, clear statement of hypothesis and objectives, general experimental approach, and timeline for completion.
-The proposal must be approved by the advisor and the advisory committee by the beginning of your second year. - The proposal must be presented (20-30 min) to the committee and general public - The formative proposal assessment by your Committee must be filed in the Graduate Program Office - A copy of the assessment tool 'Rubric for Evaluating PhD Dissertation Research Proposal' follows and can be found on departmental shared S drive (S:/Shared/Graduate Program Forms/). - 8.
+The proposal must be approved by the advisor and the advisory committee by the beginning of your second year. - The proposal must be presented (20-30 min) to the advisory committee and general public (not necessarily at the same time) - The formative proposal assessment by your advisory committee must be filed in the Graduate Program Office - A copy of the assessment tool 'Rubric for Evaluating PhD Dissertation Research Proposal' follows and can be found on departmental shared S drive (S:/Shared/Graduate Program Forms/). - 8.
 Preliminary Examination

-After the student has completed almost all of the formal course requirements, has presented and has received committee approval of their research proposal, he/she becomes eligible to take the preliminary examination.
+After the student has completed almost all of the formal course requirements, has presented and has received advisory committee approval of their research proposal, he/she becomes eligible to take the preliminary examination.
 The preliminary exam will be taken at the end of the 4th semester for those holding an MS degree and at the end of the 6th semester for those not holding a MS degree.

-- Documentation of completed seminar attendance requirement must be provided to Holly McIntire (Graduate Coordinator) prior to scheduling your Preliminary Examination- scheduling of the Preliminary Exam will not occur until the seminar requirement is fulfilled. - The preliminary examination is a comprehensive review of the student's knowledge in the area in which he/she is seeking a Ph.D. degree. - The purpose of the preliminary examination is to determine if the student possesses the requisite knowledge to be admitted to candidacy for the Ph.D. degree, if the student should enroll in additional course work, or if the student should be dropped from graduate study. - The material covered on the preliminary examination will not be oriented to that already tested in formal course work, but rather will involve an evaluation of the student's ability to reason and perform a synthesis of numerous facts to arrive at a logical conclusion or answer. - Successfully completing the preliminary examination indicates that the student is adequately trained to make a contribution to the state of knowledge in his/her area of specialty. - The Examination shall consist of at least three written examinations and an oral examination.
+- Documentation of completed seminar attendance requirement must be provided to the Graduate Program Coordinator prior to scheduling your Preliminary Examinationscheduling of the Preliminary Exam will not occur until the seminar requirement is fulfilled. - The preliminary examination is a comprehensive review of the student's knowledge in the area in which he/she is seeking a Ph.D. degree. - The purpose of the preliminary examination is to determine if the student possesses the requisite knowledge to be admitted to candidacy for the Ph.D. degree, if the student should enroll in additional course work, or if the student should be dropped from graduate study. - The material covered on the preliminary examination will not be oriented to that already tested in formal course work, but rather will involve an evaluation of the student's ability to reason and perform a synthesis of numerous facts to arrive at a logical conclusion or answer. - Successfully completing the preliminary examination indicates that the student is adequately trained to make a contribution to the state of knowledge in his/her area of specialty. - The Examination shall consist of at least three written examinations and an oral examination.